Megan here. My oldest baby turns five tomorrow.

 If you're reading this and you're struggling to get pregnant or create the family you hope to have, please know that you are not alone and that we know this is a sensitive, lonely topic for many.
 We share these lessons about motherhood for everyone, not just for people who describe themselves as moms, and we pray that you find peace and resolution on your journey.

-We wish you joy in the craziness of motherhood.
+We wish you joy in the craziness of parenthood.
 Thank you for letting us share our thoughts.
-Don't forget to share yours below or on Instagram or Facebook!
+Don't forget to connect with us on Instagram or Facebook!